huynhducmink/Class13AIChatBotEmbedded/python_be/README.md

 cp .env .env
 ```

+**To test AI chat and function calling**
+Edit sample API key with your actual API key in python_be/services/chat_service.py

 ## Running the API

 > **Important for Windows users:** Always activate the conda environment first with `conda activate ai_class` and ensure you're in the `python_be` directory before running the commands below.